GloriaXM/flixster-starter/README.md

 * Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?

 While I created a factory method for generating jsons within the App.jsx files, one of my classmates defined his own class that he could then call all throughout his project without passing props.
 I found it a really elegant solution.
 I would have also liked to implement an icon library to use more visually appealing icons.
+My biggest room for improvement, however, is that I was not able to make the code as robust as I had hoped.
+There are still some specific sequences of button presses that result in undefined behavior.
+Next time, I would definitely put more time into designing the structure of the entire project initially, rather than follow through the directions step-by-step.

 ### Open-source libraries used